CenkerAkan/CodingChallenge/README.md

 ### insert your target id on {id}

-## Note: Since it is not specified I did not implement jwt authentication, aouthorization and dockerization.
+## Note: Since it is not specified I did not implement jwt authentication, authorization and dockerization.